 40 YEARS OF PROVEN ACCURACY

-Laboratory level performance suitable for use in any area where moisture or dust can be problematic.
-This IP65 rated balance can even withstand the largest of spills, rendering it accident proof.
+Laboratory level performance suitable for use in any area including where moisture or dust can be problematic (IP65 versions).
+Models that are IP65 rated can even withstand the largest of spills, rendering it accident proof.

 Robust and Durable